-Giving Needy Children a Home in Cameroon
+Giving children without parental care a home in Cameroon

 Stephen* was only three months old when his paralyzed mother’s deteriorating health situation forced her to stop breastfeeding him.
-In February 2009, Stephen's 28-year-old mother died leaving the one-year-old without a mother.
+In February 2009, Stephen's 28-year-old mother died, leaving the one-year-old without a mother.

 What We Do